 - If the object is a picture of text, enter that text in the “Actual Text” box as opposed to the “Textual Description” box.

 - If the object is a mathematical formula then check the “Image is a Formula” checkbox and use the “Textual Description” box to write the alternative text for the formula.

 - If the object is not used to convey information (e.g. decorative shapes), then simply check “No textual description required image used solely for presentation.”
 Note: According to Health and Human Services (HHS) guidelines, all watermarks and background images should be removed from the document.

-- Click the right facing arrow next to “Task” to move to the next object in the list.
+- Select the right-facing arrow next to “Task” to move to the next object in the list.